Corporate Fundraising Ideas & Strategies

 Motivating Your Team

+Motivating your team is one of the most important determinators to your fundraiser’s success.
 First, make sure that staff and participants know why money is being raised.
-They need to know that they are contributing to a worthy cause and believe they will be making a difference.
+Perhaps they also have a say in what organization or initiatives are supported.
+Your team needs to know that they are contributing to a worthy cause and believe they will be making a difference.

 Motivate your team extrinsically with enthusiasm and incentives.
 Provide prizes for top-performing participants or teams who raise the most.
 Create a fundraising website where participants and sponsors can share photos, quotes, and raise money.
 Your organization can post a fundraising thermometer to track current progress against goals.
 Comparing goals to current progress is a great motivator for fundraising participants.